Airborne lifetime of respiratory droplets: Results and discussion

 We calculate the airborne lifetime of droplets, defined as the time for a droplet released at $z=1.5\;\mathrm{m}$ to reach the ground, by solving (\ref{eq:dx ND})--(\ref{eq:dtheta ND}) and (\ref{eq:O-U}) numerically.
-Figure \ref{fig:Representative results} show trajectories of 5 droplets with $R_{0}=20\:\mathrm{\mu m}$ at relative humidity $\phi=0.6$ and $0.8$.
-The random trajectories obtained in turbulent air with RMS velocities (a) $U=0.1$ and (b) $0.3\:\mathrm{m/s}$ (solid blue and orange curves) are compared with the deterministic trajectories obtained for quiescent air (black dashed and dashed-dotted curves).
-The distinction between the $\phi=0.6,0.8$ bundles of trajectories (clearly visible in figure \ref{fig:U01}) demonstrates that the decrease in droplet lifetime as $\phi$ is increased, predicted analytically for quiescent air, also holds for $u\neq0$.
-An increase in air velocity results in greater variability of droplet lifetime -- as clearly seen in figure \ref{fig:U03} -- which stems from the enhanced entrainment of droplets with the turbulent air flow.
+In what follows, we only present results for droplets in the range $R_0=20-50\,\mathrm{\mu m}$; calculation with smaller droplets replicated the qualitative behavior of $R_0=20\,\mathrm{\mu m}$, and larger droplets reach the ground within seconds regardless of the relative humidity and air velocity.
+Figure \ref{fig:Representative results} show trajectories of 5 droplets with $R_{0}=20\:\mathrm{\mu m}$ at relative humidity $\phi=0.6$ (cyan to dark blue colors) and $0.8$ (yellow to red).
+The random trajectories obtained in turbulent air with RMS velocities (a) $U=0.1$ and (b) $0.3\:\mathrm{m/s}$ are compared with the deterministic trajectories obtained for quiescent air (black dashed and dashed-dotted curves).
+The distinction between the $\phi=0.6,0.8$ bundles of trajectories in figure \ref{fig:U01} demonstrates that the decrease in droplet airborne lifetime as $\phi$ is increased, predicted analytically for quiescent air, also holds for $u\neq0$.
+An increase in air velocity results in greater variability of droplet airborne lifetime -- as clearly seen in figure \ref{fig:U03} -- which stems from the enhanced entrainment of droplets with the turbulent air flow.